simsoll/frontend-first-assignment/handover/handover.md

 ### Style guide
 The style guide described in this section will be a guidance and a set of rules for a consistent design on the webpage.
 To address the mentioned design goals and considerations from last section the choice of design will be flat and simple and thereby quick to grasp by the user.
 It will not be over-styled in order to better appeal to the wide audience.

-Should include
- * Use saturation and value to guide the viewer and/or draw attention to something ([Price])

 #### Typeface
 The website uses the Open Sans typeface - a humanist sans-serif typeface - as it's well suited for the flat design supporting the design target and it works well on both web and mobile.
 It makes the content easily readable even in small sizes, which will be very beneficial for the construction workers on their smaller screen sizes.